 Some of these terms are express terms – this means that they are expressly stated – either orally (for example, at the initial interview) or in writing.

-The law states that certain express terms must be put in writing and handed to the employee in the form of a written statement of particulars – this must occur within one month of the individual starting work.
-From April 2020, employers will have to provide this statement to all workers from the first day of their job, however long it is expected to last.
+Certain express terms must be put in writing and handed to the employee in the form of a written statement of particulars on or before their first day of work.

 Express terms include: